 - Respond Quickly: Your endpoint should respond with a

-status code as quickly as possible to acknowledge receipt of the webhook.
+200 OKstatus code as quickly as possible to acknowledge receipt of the webhook.
 If your processing takes longer, consider queuing the event for asynchronous processing.

 Error Handling and Retries

-status code (e.g., due to an error, timeout, or non-2xx status), Chowdeck will attempt to retry the delivery of the webhook.
+If your webhook endpoint does not respond with a 200 OK status code (e.g., due to an error, timeout, or non-2xx status), Chowdeck will attempt to retry the delivery of the webhook.
 Retries typically occur with an exponential back-off strategy.
 Ensure your system is designed to handle duplicate events due to these retries.